 If you’ve been holding back from using this style because you’re unsure what it truly is—or worried that choosing it over 2D or 3D animation might leave you at a disadvantage—this blog is exactly what you need.

-We’ll break down what 2.5D animation is, when and where to use it, how it differs from 2D and 3D animation, and back it all up with relevant B2B examples to help solidify your understanding.
+We’ll break down what 2.5D Animation is, when and where to use it, how it differs from 2D and 3D animation, and back it all up with relevant B2B examples to help solidify your understanding.

 Ready to explore this unique animation style?
 Let’s dive in!

-Simply put, it's a style of animation that dangles between the technicalities of 2D and 3D video styles.
+Simply put, it's a style of animation that dangles between the technicalities of traditional 2D and 3D video styles.
+It combines 2D objects in 3D space to create the illusion of 3D animation.

 Animators leverage compositing software and techniques like layering, shadowing, and perspective adjustments, among others, to add volume to a 2D element and transform it to give the impression of 3D.